matheusfvesco/baby-face-anonymizer/README.md

 fastapi run api.py
 ```

+## Usage

+The API have 2 POST endpoints:

+`/anonymize/image`: receives a image file and returns a png image file as bytes

+`/anonymize/image`: receives a mp4 video file and returns a mp4 video file as bytes

+Examples on how to make the request and receive the files are provided in both `request_example.py` and `vid_request_example.py`

 ## Additional Notes

 - For GPU acceleration, ensure you have NVIDIA drivers installed and Docker configured with GPU support